-- Uncontaminated by-product limes when used as agricultural liming materials and distributed in accordance with chapter 1508 and Minnesota Statutes, sections 18C.531 to 18C.575.
+- Uncontaminated by-product limes when used as agricultural liming materials and distributed in accordance with chapter 1508 and Minn.
+Stat. sections 18C.531 to 18C.575.
 Application rates for by-product limes must be based on the lime recommendations of the University of Minnesota Extension Service and cannot cause the soil pH to exceed 7.1 after application.
-Site-specific application rates for by-product lime must be determined by an individual that has a background and understanding of crop nutrient management such as a crop consultant or University of Minnesota Extension Specialist .
-Recommended rates for lime can be obtained from the publication Fertilizer Recommendations for Agronomic Crops in Minnesota (University of Minnesota Extension) (BU-06240-S), and Ag-Lime Recommendations in Pounds ENP per Acre (Minn.
+Site-specific application rates for by-product lime must be determined by an individual that has a background and understanding of crop nutrient management such as a crop consultant or University of Minnesota Extension Specialist.
+References: Nutrient management: Liming (University of Minnesota Extension) and Ag-Lime Recommendations in Pounds ENP per Acre (Minn.
 Dept of Agriculture).

 - Manufactured shingle scrap and ground tear-off shingle scrap when used in asphalt pavement or road sub-bases.

 Standing beneficial use determinations are provided for specific uses of uncontaminated glass, concrete and by-product limes.
 Standing beneficial use determinations were also given to unadulterated wood and newspaper.
 For the purposes of meeting the standing beneficial use determinations, a material is considered uncontaminated if it does not contain, or have on it, any material that may potentially be harmful to human health and the environment.
 As an example, concrete painted with lead based paint may be considered contaminated, while concrete that has been painted with a non-toxic latex paint would be considered uncontaminated.